-The food and beverage manufacturing industry is a powerhouse in Canada’s manufacturing sector, providing 70% of Canada’s processed food and beverage products and $110 billion annually toward Canada’s national GDP.
+The food and beverage manufacturing industry is a powerhouse, providing Canada’s processed food and beverage products and $117.8 billion in 2019 toward Canada’s national GDP.

 Many provinces and remote areas within Canada rely on the revenue generated from local food and beverage businesses.
 For example, in PEI the seafood industry is a large contributor to the local economy and provides jobs to thousands across the province.

 There are over 7,800 food and beverage manufacturing businesses in Canada.

 The food and beverage manufacturing industry employs over 280,000 people.

 Men make up 60 per cent of the workforce, with the largest share of male workers in the Grain and Oilseed Milling sub-sector (74%)